bagisto/bagisto-docs/create_package.md

 ![](assets/images/icons/Icon-Pencil-Large.svg){:.pencil-icon}
 [edit on github](https://github.com/bagisto/bagisto-docs/blob/master/create_package.md){:.edit-github target="\_blank"}

-A package is like a laravel package that includes views, controller and models.
-Packages are created to manage your large laravel applications into smaller units.
+A package is a unit added to your application for enhancement which includes routes, controllers, views, and configuration specifically.
+Packages are created to manage your large applications into smaller units.
 In the bagisto, we have created plenty of packages at path `packages/Webkul/`.
+You can find a basic tree-structure of package below :

+- module-name/
+  - src/
+    - Config/
+    - Contracts/
+    - Database/
+    - Events/
+    - Helpers/
+    - Http/
+        - Controllers/
+        - Middleware/
+        - Routes/
+    - Listeners/
+    - Models/
+    - Providers/
+        - ModuleServiceProvider.php
+        - EventServiceProvider.php
+    - Repositories/
+    - Resources/
+        - assets/
+        - lang/
+        - views/
+  - package.json
+  - webpack.mix.js

 ### How To Create Package <a id="how-to-create-package"></a>

 ##### Step-1

 -  Inside **packages** folder, create a folder with your company name or namespace and inside it create a folder with your package name. e.g., here namespace is specified as ACME

 > `packages/ACME/HelloWorld`